 Are parents right to be worried about children online?

 Social media is a big part of everyday life for young people throughout the world, and the audiences for platforms such as Facebook, Instagram, Snapchat and Twitter seem to be getting younger.
-Research by the NSPCC found that nearly 25% of all 8-11-year-olds in the UK has a social media profile.
+Research by the NSPCC found that nearly 25% of all 8-11-year-olds in the UK have a social media profile.
 This jumps to 75% for children aged 12-15 years old.
 The NSPCC also found that:

-Nearly 25% of young people have encountered hate messages or racist comments online
+Nearly 25% of young people have encountered hate messages or racist comments online.

 Clearly, there are many things online that may not be appropriate or even damaging for your child to see.
 There are also people online who may take advantage of your child’s naivety.